 It is important to note Lake County lacks any treatment for youth who have committed sex crimes.
-As a result, all offenders requiring treatment are placed out of County or the family has to travel a considerable distance to transport the minor to outpatient care (approximately 75 miles one way).
+As a result, all offenders requiring treatment are placed out of County or the family has to go to considerable expense to transport the minor to outpatient care (approximately 75 miles one way).